jeau/sandstorm-mavo-micro-app/README.md

 - [Mavo](http://mavo.io/) — an HTML-based language for creating web applications without programming.
 - [Goland](https://golang.org/) — Go pieces of code by the Go Authors and community .

+The backend is inspired by the [Falafel65 PHP adaptor for Mavo](https://github.com/Falafel65/mavo-php).

 ## TODO

 - learning Go ;)